-ITEM 3.
+1 ITEM 3.
 QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK

-Financial market risks related to interest rates, foreign currency exchange rates and equity prices are described in our 2022 Annual Report on Form 10-K, along with certain updates described below.
-At March 26, 2023, there have been no material changes to the financial market risks described at September 25, 2022.
-While we are seeing and continue to monitor increased volatility in the banking sector (as a result of recent developments related to certain distressed or closed banks), such developments have not had a significant impact to our business, financial condition, results of operations and financial market risks.
+Financial market risks related to interest rates, foreign currency exchange rates and equity prices are described in our Annual Report on Form 10-K, along with certain updates described below.
+At June 25, 2023, there have been no material changes to the financial market risks described at September 25, 2022.
+While we continue to monitor volatility in the banking sector (as a result of developments related to certain distressed or closed banks in the current year), such developments have not had a significant impact to our business, financial condition, results of operations and financial market risks.

-Interest Rate Risk.
-At September 25, 2022, we had outstanding forward-starting interest rate swaps with an aggregate notional amount of \$1.6 billion to hedge the variability of forecasted interest payments on anticipated debt issuances.
-During the first quarter of fiscal 2023, in connection with our debt issuance in November 2022, we terminated these swaps, and the related gains of \$334 million are being recorded as a reduction to interest expense over the hedged portions of the related debt.
+8 Interest Rate Risk.
+At September 25, 2022, we had outstanding forward-starting interest rate swaps with an aggregate 9 notional amount of \$1.6 billion to hedge the variability of forecasted interest payments on anticipated debt issuances.
+During 10 the first quarter of fiscal 2023, in connection with our debt issuance in November 2022, we terminated these swaps, and the 11 related gains of \$334 million are being recorded as a reduction to interest expense over the hedged portions of the related 12 debt.